Trackable audit trail provides information for more efficient deployment of staff

 The Solution

-VAI S2K ERP could enable Imperial to consolidate all systems onto a single platform and access data in real time.
+• Ability to consolidate all systems onto a single platform with real time data access

-Nucleus quantified the initial and ongoing costs of consulting, hardware, software, software license subscription fees, personnel time to implement and support the application, and employee training time to calculate Imperial’s total investment in S2K ERP over a 3-year period.
+Nucleus Research, a global technology research and advisory firm specializing in ROI-focused analysis, performed an ROI assessment on Imperial Dade to quantify the initial and ongoing costs of consulting, hardware, software, software license subscription fees, personnel time to implement and support the application, and employee training time to calculate Imperial’s total investment in VAI ERP over a 3-year period.

 Direct and indirect benefits were also quantified over a 3-year period.
 Direct benefits quantified were the avoidance of additional warehouse staff, reduced in-house accounting personnel, transportation cost savings, reduced inventory carrying costs, and elimination of duplicative services.
 Indirect benefits quantified included the increased employee productivity driven by the deployment and were calculated based on the average annual fully loaded cost of employees using a correction factor to account for the inefficient transfer of time.